 Are travel and accommodations reimbursed?
 You may not be compensated in ANY fashion for an externship.
 Your travel and parking costs are your responsibility and travel is not counted as part of your time logged.
 You may not receive SPIS or EJA scholarships if you are receiving academic credit.
-These are guidelines submitted by the American Bar Association.

 Do the externships have specific pre- or co-requisites?

 Many extern sites have course pre- or co-requisites, specifically the Federal Judge Program and the various prosecutors’ office externships.
 Please see the list of approved externships on Symplicity or the Law Bulletin for further details.
 NOTE: The U.S. Attorney’s Office externship requires that candidates must be a U.S. citizen and pass an extensive security/background check before approval.